Lima Memorial Health System Logo

 • You are given general anesthesia.
 This is medicine that allows you to sleep.

-• Your groin and urethra are washed.
+• Your groin and urethra are cleaned.
 The scope is then inserted through the urethra, into the bladder, and then up into the ureter.

 The next steps are described below.